 Control: Rinse leaves with water.
-Spray plants with an insecticidal soap.
-For houseplants that are outdoors, spray foliage with spinosad, acetamiprid, imidacloprid, cyfluthrin or permethrin to control thrips.
-For plants with flower buds infested with thrips, the insecticide must have systemic activity, such as spinosad, acetamiprid or imidacloprid, in order to control the hidden thrips.
+Spray plants with insecticidal soap.
+For houseplants that are outdoors, spray foliage with spinosad, acetamiprid, imidacloprid, cyfluthrin, deltamethin, or lambda cyhalothrin to control thrips.
+For plants with flower buds infested with thrips, the insecticide must have systemic activity, such as spinosad, acetamiprid, or imidacloprid, in order to control the hidden thrips.

-Imidacloprid plant spikes put into the soil are also effective.
+Imidacloprid granules put onto the soil are also effective.
 See Table 1 for examples of brands and products.
 See footnote on Table 1 about spraying houseplants outdoors.
 Follow label directions for safe use.

 While springtails normally feed on decaying organic matter, they will chew on seedlings or tender plant parts.
 Damage is usually minimal.
 In large numbers, they can be a nuisance.